Buddy Daddies: Plot

-Buddy Daddies centers on a family of three who aren't related to each other: Kazuki Kurusu and Rei Suwa, assassins who live under one roof; and Miri, the daughter of Kazuki and Rei's assassination target who ended up being picked up by Kazuki, who she thinks is her biological father.
+Buddy Daddies centers on a family of three who are not related to each other: Kazuki Kurusu and Rei Suwa, assassins who live under one roof; and a little girl, Miri.
+She is the daughter of Kazuki and Rei's assassination target who ends up being picked up by Kazuki.
+After killing their target, Kazuki tells Miri that he is her father, to protect Miri from the truth.